Visual Storytelling: Turning a Novel Into a Screenplay

 What does it take to turn a novel into a movie?
 What are some of the key considerations that a screenwriter must keep in mind, that the writer of a novel might not have to be as concerned about?

 In 2004, I was asked if I would be interested in turning an unpublished novel into a screenplay.
-At that time, I had been a marketing communications professional for twenty years.
-I’d even written books, radio plays, and stage plays, but I had never written a screenplay.
+At that time, I had been a marketing communications professional for many years.
+I’d even written books, TV and radio commercial scripts, radio plays, and stage plays, but I had never written a screenplay.
 Still, I accepted the challenge.
-I had to sign a “Confidentiality Agreement,” that still applies, so even though it precludes me from discussing the screenplay that I wrote (which turned out great!), I am free to talk about how I wrote it.
+I had to sign a “Confidentiality Agreement,” that still applies, so even though it precludes me from discussing the screenplay that I wrote (which is "timeless" and which I think turned out great!), I am free to talk about how I wrote it.

-Knowing that I knew absolutely nothing about writing a screenplay, after reading the novel (which I loved!), I realized I was going to need some expert advice if I was going to do justice to the author's creative masterpiece.
+Knowing that I knew absolutely nothing about turning a novel into a screenplay, and nothing about writing a screenplay, after reading the novel (which I loved!), I realized I was going to need some expert advice if I was going to do justice to the author's creative masterpiece.
 So, to the Internet I went, and there I found the resume of a consultant who lived in southern California.
+I was living in Orange County, California, at the time, so, I was happy to find this man.
 He was someone who had very impressive movie and television credits, as well as other professional credentials.
 Not only had he worked on a project with Oprah Winfrey (on the film, “The Women of Brewster Place”), at the time he was the Hearst Professor of Film at Pepperdine University.
 His credentials were impressive, so I hired Paul W. Cooper (at very reasonable rates, I might add), the "Hollywood Working Writer and Script Consultant," to help me learn what I needed to know to write the screenplay.

 After months of dedicated and tedious work and study, a "film adaptation" was the end product of my journey to discovering what it takes to write a screenplay.
 "Adapting" something to film is the process of transferring a written work, in whole or in part, to a feature film (a full-length film/movie).
 In my case, I transferred an unpublished novel into a full-length film.

-Although writing a screenplay requires a depth of knowledge about many different things, in this Hub I am looking at five key considerations for adapting a novel to film:
+Although writing a screenplay requires a depth of knowledge about many different things, in this Hub it is my goal, primarily, to look closely at five key considerations for adapting a novel to film: